Alcohol and Drug Free Campus

 - The entry or attempted entry of college facilities without authorization or legal right.

 - Remaining in college facilities without authorization or legal right.

 - Remaining in college facilities after being instructed to leave by a college official.

 - Unauthorized possession, duplication, or use of keys or fobs to access college facilities.

 - Using a false ID card to gain access to college facilities.

-Weapons include any object or substance designed to inflict a wound, cause injury, or incapacitate including, but not limited to, all operable or inoperable firearms (or replicas), explosives, dangerous chemicals outside of laboratory settings, clubs or other impact weapons, swords, arrows, bows, martial arts weapons, and knives designed or adapted for combat or use against another person.
+Weapons include any object or substance designed to inflict a wound, cause injury, or incapacitate including, but not limited to, operable or inoperable firearms (or replicas), explosives, dangerous chemicals outside of laboratory settings, clubs or other impact weapons, swords, arrows, bows, martial arts weapons, and knives designed or adapted for combat or use against another person.
 Possession or carrying of a weapon in college buildings is prohibited.
-Exceptions may be granted for a limited period and for specific purposes related to a college class, program or training.
+Exceptions may be granted for a limited period and specific purposes related to a college class, program or training.
 Exceptions must be applied for through Campus Security and are granted by the president.
 The college provides limited storage for firearms for residential students.
 Contact Campus Security for more information or review the full policy in the Casper College Policy Manual.

 Student Handbook Homepage